 Kate is not a saint.
 She hates as intensely as she loves.
 She judges people and she acts on her judgement.
 She is capable of great generosity and violent vengeance.
 She is almost always fearless and when she’s not fearless she’s brave.

-“Bad Blood” shows Kate continuing to be Kate, which in part means that she is continuing to grow and change and carve our a life for herself and those she loves and in part means that she cannot turn her back on people in trouble who need her help.
+“Bad Blood” shows Kate continuing to be Kate, which in part means that she is continuing to grow and change and carve out a life for herself and those she loves and in part means that she cannot turn her back on people in trouble who need her help.

 The book is full of small scenes of joy and friendship.
-It also contains violence prompted by hate and ignorance and shear male pig-headedness.
+It also contains violence prompted by hate and ignorance and sheer male pig-headedness.
 It is another credible and compelling view of Alaska.
 It is another chance to understand that who we are is as much about what we do as what we think.

 The Kate in “Bad Blood” is not the Kate I met in book one,“A Cold Day For Murder”, reclusive, damaged, unwilling to be part of the lives of others, nor is she the woman so lost to grief that she has abandoned herself, that I met in my book eleven “The Singing Of The Dead” back in February.
 She has become a woman at peace with herself and her family and friends.
 She is full of passion and potential and serious intent.
 All of which should make me happy.
-Instead it fills me with grief that none of this is available to me any more.
+Instead, it fills me with grief that none of this is available to me anymore.